jax-ml/jax-ai-stack/docs/source/JAX_examples_image_segmentation.md

 !ls /tmp/data/oxford_pets
 ```

-We can also inspect the downloaded images folder, listing a subset of these files:
+We can nspect the `images` folder, listing a subset of these files:

 ```{code-cell} ipython3
 !ls /tmp/data/oxford_pets/images | wc -l